ilri/OpenRXV/README.md

 $ sudo docker-compose up -d
 ```

 This will bring up all of the container components of the project and start building them.
-Monitor the progress with `docker logs -f angular_nginx`, for example.
+Monitor the progress with `docker logs -f frontend`, for example.
 After a few minutes you can visit the site at localhost:80 and log into the admin dashboard (default is admin/admin).

 *Note: the Elasticsearch component requires more virtual memory.
 You will most likely need to increase the host system's memory map limits by setting `vm.max_map_count = 262144` in /etc/sysctl.conf.
 See the [Elasticsearch docs for more information](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html).*

-*Note: Elasticsearch requires a username and password, to override this execute `docker exec elasticsearch bash -c 'echo "xpack.security.enabled: false" >> /usr/share/elasticsearch/config/elasticsearch.yml' && docker restart elasticsearch`
+*Note: Elasticsearch requires a username and password, to override this execute `docker exec elasticsearch bash -c 'echo "xpack.security.enabled: false" >> /usr/share/elasticsearch/config/elasticsearch.yml' && docker restart elasticsearch`.*

 ## Configuration